FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 ArtHive detects that the given Phone Number is non-existent.
   * 2a1.
-ArtHive displays an error message stating that the Contact does not exist.
+ArtHive displays an error message.

     Use case resumes at step 2.

 * 2b.
 ArtHive detects that the Project Name is non-existent.
   * 2b1.
-ArtHive displays an error message stating that the Project does not exist.
+ArtHive displays an error message.

     Use case resumes at step 2.

 * 2c.
 ArtHive detects that the user input is invalid.
   * 2c1.
-ArtHive returns an error message.
+ArtHive displays an error message.

     Use case resumes at step 2.